When your email’s important enough to pay for.

-- Using a desktop mail client like Outlook, Windows Live Mail, Thunderbird or others, so that email and contacts are stored on my machine independently of whatever email service I use.
-This way when I get a new email address and account at a new email service, I still have my complete set of existing emails and contacts.
+- Using a desktop mail client like Microsoft Office Outlook, Thunderbird, or others, so that email and contacts are stored on my machine independently of the email service I use.
+This way, when I get a new email address and account at a new email service, I still have my complete set of existing emails and contacts.

-- Relying on the export (and perhaps import) capabilities of the email services I use to be able to download and then upload my emails and contacts to a new service; should I ever elect to get a new email account and close my previous one.
+- Relying on the export (and perhaps import) capabilities of the email services I use to download and then upload my emails and contacts to a new service, should I ever elect to get a new email account and close my previous one.

-Fortunately the first option — using a desktop email client — is pretty ubiquitous.
-Almost any email account, free or paid, will support this.
+The first option — using a desktop email client — is ubiquitous.
+Almost any email account, free or paid, supports this.

 The second option is more hit-and-miss.
-The biggest issue, as it turns out, is rarely email itself.
-Email can typically be transferred from one online email account to another by using a desktop email client and the IMAP protocol.
+The biggest issue is rarely email itself.
+We can typically transfer email from one online email account to another by using a desktop email client and the IMAP protocol.
 Contacts are the issue.
-While there are supposedly standard contact formats, the reality is that most email services don’t export and import email the exact same way for all possible contact fields.
-As such an export/import scenario involving contacts almost always loses some amount of data.
+Most email services don’t export and import email the exact same way for all possible fields.
+An export/import scenario involving contacts almost always loses some amount of data.

-Reliability is fairly obvious to most folks.
+Reliability is fairly obvious.
 What good is an email provider if it doesn’t work?
-This includes not only connectivity – being able to even connect to your email provider, but deliverability as well.
-If your email provider is preventing you from receiving the email you requested, for example, due to overly aggressive spam filtering, that could quickly also become unacceptable.
+This includes not only being able to connect to your email provider, but deliverability as well.
+If your email provider is preventing you from receiving the email you requested — for example, because of overly aggressive spam filtering — that could also become unacceptable.

-Support is by far the biggest issue I have with many of the free providers, but it holds for many paid providers as well.
+Support is by far the biggest issue I have with free providers, but it holds for many paid providers as well.
 If I have a problem, will you help me?
 Can I find a person to address my issue?
 Is there a phone number to call?